labex-labs/open-source-labs/python/practical-python/lab-02-07-objects-objects/step11.md

 >>>
 ```

-As noted, this row isn’t enough to do calculations because the types
+As noted, this row isn't enough to do calculations because the types are wrong.
-are wrong.
 For example:

 ```python
 >>> row[1] * row[2]